al-nafis/firebase-exercise/README.md

 This is an Android Firebase Exercise

-A basic implementation of User Authentication, Data storing and retrieving from Realtime Database and Firestore using RxKotlin
+A basic implementation of User Authentication, Data storing and retrieving from Realtime Database and Firestore using RxKotlin and Dagger 2